sass/sass/proposal/custom-url-resolution.md

 ### Steps

-The steps of a url reference import:
+The steps of rewriting a url reference:

-- Url reference gets extracted from the Sass file (For more information see [Semantics](#semantics))
+- Url reference gets extracted from the sass file (For more information see [Semantics](#semantics))
 - These reference gets passed into the rewrite url plugin which returns the output url of this resource.
+- This returned value gets used to replace the original url reference.

 ### JavaScript API